-If you are a Malaysian living overseas and looking to vote in the 15th General Election (GE15), you will need to register for a MySPR account to apply for postal voting
+If you are a Malaysian living overseas and looking to vote in the upcoming state elections, you will need to register for a MySPR account to apply for postal voting

 MySPR is an online portal launched by the Election Commission (EC) in July 2019.

 Visit the website here and click on 'Permohonan Baru'.

 You will need to submit these details to register: